TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 81/Psalms 81.2.md

 ---

-Raise a song, and bring hither the timbrel, The pleasant harp with the psaltery.
+Raise a song, and bring here the tambourine, the pleasant lyre with the harp.